 \subsection{Dissection of \RDx results and SM tensions}

-The current status of LFUV measurements versus SM predictions, and the significance of their respective tensions or agreements, is summarized in Tab.~\ref{tab:int:tensions}, including the current HFLAV combination of the $\RDx$ data.
-For the SM predictions the arithmetic averages discussed in Section~\ref{sec:theory} are quoted.
-The individual tensions of all LFUV measurements with the SM expectations range from $0.2$--$2.5\sigma$.
-The combined value of $\RD$ and $\RDs$ is in tension with the SM expectation by $3.1\sigma$ because of their anti-correlation.
+The current status of LFUV measurements versus SM predictions, and the significance of their respective tensions or agreements, is summarized in Table~\ref{tab:int:tensions}, and includes the current HFLAV combination of the $\RDx$ data.
+For the SM predictions the arithmetic averages discussed in Sec.~\ref{sec:theory} are quoted.
+The individual tensions of all LFUV measurements with the SM expectations range from $0.2\sigma$ to $2.5\sigma$.
+The combined value of $\RD$ and $\RDs$ is in tension with the SM expectation by $3.1\sigma$ because of their anticorrelation.
 Also note that the value of $P_\tau(D^*)$ is slightly correlated with both averages.

 A subset of the existing measurements provide values of \RDx normalized to either electron or muon final states.
 These results present an important check because the values reported for the semitauonic ratios are typically an average for the electron and muon normalizations, assuming